jorgefspereira/plaid_flutter/README.md

 ### (Identity Verification only) - Enable camera support

 If your app uses Identity Verification, a user may need to take a picture of identity documentation or a selfie during the Link flow.
-To support this workflow, the CAMERA , WRITE_EXTERNAL_STORAGE, RECORD_AUDIO, and MODIFY_AUDIO_SETTINGS permissions need to be added to your application's AndroidManifest.xml.
+To support this workflow, the CAMERA, WRITE_EXTERNAL_STORAGE, RECORD_AUDIO, and MODIFY_AUDIO_SETTINGS permissions need to be added to your application's `AndroidManifest.xml`.

 #### Register your App ID

-- Log into your Plaid Dashboard at the API page
+- Sign in to the Plaid Dashboard and go to the Team Settings -> API page.
-- Next to Allowed Android Package Names click Configure then Add New Android Package Name
+- Next to Allowed Android Package Names click Configure then Add New Android Package Name.
-- Enter your package name, for example com.plaid.example
+- Enter your package name, for example com.plaid.example.
-- Click Save Changes, you may be prompted to re-enter your password
+- Click Save Changes.

 ![](https://raw.githubusercontent.com/jorgefspereira/plaid_flutter/master/doc/images/register-app-id.png)

 *More info at [https://plaid.com/docs/link/android](https://plaid.com/docs/link/android).*